beekayg15/beekayg15.github.io/edu.md

 comments: false
 ---

-I was introduced to computer science and programming in middle school, when I was kinda forced to learn Basic and Visual Basic (Still not a huge fan of these languages).
+I was introduced to computer science and programming in middle school, when I was forced to learn Basic and Visual Basic (Still not a huge fan of these languages).
 But I soon began to love programming once I started coding in C++ and Java and started creating some silly mini-games with some like-minded (nerdy) friends.

 ### New York University - Courant Institute of Mathematical Sciences
 <ul>